basham/swit-workshop-a11y/slides.md

 - [Accessibility Bluelines](https://dribbble.com/shots/6269661-Accessibility-Bluelines) by Jeremy Elder

 Notes:
 If you don't want to mock up something on your own, you can download a couple of annotation toolkits.
 These include assets for design tools, like Figma, Sketch, and Adobe XD.
-Links to
+We will now look into the first of these toolkits.

 <!-- .slide: data-background-image="assets/a11y-toolkit-assets.png" data-background-size="contain" data-background-color="var(--color-base-9)" -->

 Notes:
-Here's a sampling of assets than can be used.
+Here's a sampling of assets and markers than can be used in your wireframes.